manoharmanu1405/carssuggestions/README.md

 The required database tables are cardata,reviews and the schema can observed by inspecting carimage.java,reviews.java files and can create accordingly

-I am simply posting adding some snapshots how the interface looks like
+I am simply adding some snapshots how the interface looks like

 ![image](https://user-images.githubusercontent.com/102995814/182066792-15485bc2-5c28-4780-adb6-7c8ba7bad8ed.png)